nyzuur/AndroController/README.md

 # AndroController
-This is the Open Source Android device controller for cross platform use
+Open Source Android device controller for cross platform use

-work in progress
+Work in progress

-limitation not yet solved
+limitations not yet solved